 Be prepared for a thematic display of lanterns that will make your September a magical one with the littlest members of your family.
 Trust us, your kids won’t be the only ones ooh-ing and ahh-ing!
 Keep your eye out as you pass through the city’s shopping malls (our pick is Lee Tung Avenue in Wan Chai) for traditional and colourful Chinese lanterns.

-You either love ’em or could do without ’em, but the entire Mid-Autumn Festival revolves around having a sliver (or a quarter!) of this seasonal treat.
+You either love ’em or could do without ’em, but the entire Mid-Autumn Festival revolves around having a sliver (or more) of this seasonal treat.
 Celebrated as a thanksgiving for the harvest, the main symbol of this season is the full moon represented in a mooncake.

 It is said that in the Yuan dynasty, mooncakes were used as a means to pass secret messages between revolutionaries.
 Well, many centuries later, the mooncake has evolved into an assortment of different tastes.
 Typically shared between the entire family after a special dinner gathering, the cakes are traditionally filled with a smooth but dense lotus seed paste encasing an entire egg yolk at the centre.

-Editor’s Note: This post was originally published by Danielle Roberts on 11, September 2018 and most recently updated by Jess Mizzi on 22, September 2020.
+Editor’s Note: This post was originally published by Danielle Roberts on 11, September 2018 and most recently updated by Jess Mizzi in September 2021.